 If you are using a tagine for the first time, it is a good idea to first soak it in cold water for 24 hours.
 This will make your tagine more heat-resistant, thus reducing the chance of it cracking.
-To make this as good as nil, we recommend using a heat diffuser.
 After soaking, grease the base dish of the tagine with a layer of vegetable oil.
-Then keep the tagine on a low heat until all the oil is absorbed.
+Then keep the tagine on low heat until all the oil is absorbed.
 This will create a natural non-stick coating and the tagine will be ready for use.

 The French brand Le Creuset puts a modern spin on the traditional tagine.
 Tagines used to be heated on fire or coals.
-Nowadays, induction tagines are also availalble.
+Nowadays, induction tagines are also available.
 Le Creuset produces cast-iron tagines that can be used on all heat sources.
 Another benefit of the Le Creuset induction tagine is that it retains heat for longer than traditional tagines.
-These tagines are available in various sizes and bright colours, so you’re sure to find a Le Creuset tagine that best suits your needs and style.
+The tagine pot Le Creuset is available in various sizes and bright colours, so you’re sure to find a tagine pot that best suits your needs and style.
 Get inspired by our wide range of Le Creuset tagines at Cookinglife!

 You can prepare just about anything in a tagine.
-The most popular and well known dishes are chicken tagine and lamb tagine, however, vegetarian tagines are also becoming increasingly popular.
+The most popular and well-known dishes are chicken tagine and lamb tagine, however, vegetarian tagines are also becoming increasingly popular.
 Chicken tagine is especially popular in Moroccan cuisine.
-Try it with candied lemon, for example.
+Try it with olive oil and candied lemon, for example, or make it fresh with some black pepper.
 When cooking with a tagine, there are endless possibilities.
 So get experimenting and find out for yourself which tagine recipe you like best!

 You can order your very own tagine online at Cookinglife!
 We have the highest-quality tagines, ranging in size, colour and style.
 This means you’ll be able to find the perfect tagine to match your unique taste and kitchen design in our wide selection of cookware.
 As well as an inspiring range of tagines, we offer fast delivery.
 That means you can start experimenting with Middle Eastern cuisine in no time!
 Looking for something a bit simpler for the time being, or would just prefer to stick to what you know?
 You can also find a wide range of high-quality casseroles for stewing too